Published on February 27th, 2013 | by Amy Edwards3

 Source: Odgers Design

-2. 3D Design: As a graphic designer, Sarah Oder knew it was essential that her CV wasn’t boring, dull or flat – so she decided to go all out and create the 3D CV above.
+2. 3D Design: As a graphic designer, Sarah Oder knew it was essential that her CV wasn’t boring, dull or flat – so she decided to go all out and create the 3D CV to the left.
 While something like this CV might work well for graphic design and creative positions, she admits government agencies were less than enthusiastic when they received her CV through the post.

 3. Flow Chart: Flow charts are a great tool for helping you to make a logical decision… like whether to employ someone – well, that’s what Craig Baute figured anyway.
 Don’t think a CV like this would work?
 Well, he got an interview with Apple off the back of it – OK, so he didn’t take it and now runs his own co-working community but it’s still proof trying something different really can work!